 When you enter the military, you take an oath that details your commitment.
 You also need to make a personal commitment to yourself as a part of the military.
 Once you make that commitment, it will act as its own motivator.

 Sense Of Meaning

 When you find a sense of meaning from your work, you're more likely to do it wholeheartedly.
 When you find meaning in your unit's mission, you can contribute your best to it.

 Meaning is a primary motivator because it is the most basic reason for doing anything.
 If something has absolutely no meaning for you, why would you even bother?

 Sense Of Choice

-The modern military offers many options to its members.
-You get to request your career path, your duty station, and your choice of housing.
+You get to request your career path, your choice of housing, and sometimes even your duty station.
 You also have a wide variety of opportunities available to you that you can choose to pursue now, later, or not at all.
 Those choices increase your motivation as you understand intuitively that you are creating your destiny.

 The Desire To Be Competent

 Everyone wants to be competent at something.
 You want it for yourself, and you probably want others to see you as competent too.
 Being good at something is such a desirable thing that most people will work hard just to get the feelings that go with competence.

 On one level, people want to be competent enough to avoid punishments and other negative consequences.
-Once you become competent, you may feel the desire to do even more.
+On another level, once you become competent, you may feel the desire to do even more.
 That's when the desire to attain mastery can become your motivator.

 The Desire To Make Progress

 The desire to see ongoing progress can motivate you in the long term.
-"Progress" is too vague, though.
-Once you define for yourself what you mean by progress, you can gain motivation as you work toward it.
+"Progress" is a vague term, though.
+You have to define what progress means to you, and then you can gain motivation as you work toward it.

 10 Military Motivation Techniques